vllab-cau/vllab-cau.github.io/_pages/publications_.md

 -----
 **Clustering-Guided Incremental Learning of Tasks**
    Yoonhee Kim and Eunwoo Kim
-   *In Proc. of the International Conference on Information Networking*, Jan.
+   *In Proc. of the IEEE International Conference on Information Networking*, Jan.
 2021.

 -----
 [**Nonconvex Sparse Representation with Slowly Vanishing Gradient Regularizers**](https://ieeexplore.ieee.org/document/9143086)